 Essex Street to Wellington Street West

-Bristol Street will be closed from Essex Street to Wellington Street West with limited local access for the replacement of underground water and sewer pipes.
-The City plans to start construction in May 2017.
-Construction will take about four months to complete.
+As of March 15, Bristol Street will be closed from Essex Street to Wellington Street West with limited local access for the replacement of underground water and sewer pipes.
+Construction will take about seven months to complete, finishing in September 2018.

 The City hosts open houses to provide detailed project information to interested stakeholders.
 Open houses notices are posted in the Latest Updates section below.
 Open house materials will be available online following the event.